Headline story: “TSB lacked common sense before IT meltdown, says the report.” In a word – ouch.

 It’s quite common in IT-driven companies to have significant and segregated test platforms, these are called “pre-production environments/platforms.”
 They mirror the technology and create a configuration of the live system on independent hardware and systems.
 Less commonly, they will also mirror the scale and capacity of the live systems (depending on the level of risk involved in that system) and it may be needed to prove the performance.
 It is important to note that this is not the same as the development or traditional test environment, but one that is controlled in the same way that the live environment is – quite often it is not managed by the development team, but by the infrastructure team to ensure this control.

 This pre-production platform is where most testing takes place, it provides a safe space, somewhere that is controlled in terms of change.
 It ensures the test is true and that the results can be trusted.
-It can be quite expensive to deploy, maintain and to manage – but that effort and expenditure is worth it to mitigate the risk of untested changes impacting the live environment.
+It can be quite expensive to deploy, maintain and manage – but that effort and expenditure are worth it to mitigate the risk of untested changes impacting the live environment.

-However, in a system that is sufficiently large-scale, or perhaps public facing, it is far more difficult to simulate the load and behaviour of the REAL user base in a pre-production platform.
+However, in a system that is sufficiently large-scale, or perhaps public-facing, it is far more difficult to simulate the load and behaviour of the REAL user base in a pre-production platform.
 The sheer scale of the production platform and the associated workload can affect how a system accepts change or behaves, compared to the test platform.
 Add to that the complexity of human behaviour, which can be quite unpredictable, and you introduce an element of risk that demands attention.
 This is where live testing comes into its own.

 In live testing, when a change is pushed to live, it is effectively on a trial basis.
 It may be to a subset of users initially, allowing a control group to interact and ‘use’ the system on a live basis.
-Or, it may be that a maintenance window is created to introduce that control – but the key is the change is not signed-off until all the test criteria has been met in production, and the performance and stability of the platform is observed as correct.
+Or, it may be that a maintenance window is created to introduce that control – but the key is the change is not signed-off until all the test criteria have been met in production, and the performance and stability of the platform are observed as correct.
 Until that point, the rollback plan, which should have also been thoroughly proven in pre-production, should be ‘waiting in the wings’ ready to run.

 How do we make sure it doesn’t happen to us?